Oscillator Or Joystick Ambisonic Pan-Rotate

 Soundstage Rotator

-This section takes a B-format input and rotates the whole soundstage in any of the ways described for the other sections.
+This section takes a B-format input and rotates the whole soundstage in any of the ways described for the other section.

 The sheet shows the standard 1V/octave exponential converter circuit and the through-zero quadrature voltage controlled oscillator.
 Both of these circuits are described fully in the frequency shifter project.
 The low range of the oscillator is lower frequency in this circuit so that slow rotations can be achieved.
 On low range the oscillator takes some time to start up as the integrators slowly attain their sine-cosine relationship.

 Here we have four precision current sources to drive the OTA current inputs.
 The upper sources have a gain adjustment pot which is not strictly necessary.
 The matching of the OTAs within one package is sufficient that 1% fixed resistors here are perfectly adequate.
-This is shown in the full B-format panner, sheet ambisonic_panner02-02
+This is shown in the full B-format panner, sheet ambisonic_panner02-02.
+One poitn of note is the use of 1N6263 Schottky diodes in the negative feedback path to stop those op-amps going into full reverse saturation when inactive.

 One extra transistor on each current source section provides a larger mirrored current to drive four front panel LEDs.
 The relative brightness of these LEDs shows which quadrants are currently operating and hence can be arranged to show the current pan direction.
 This is essential for oscillator mode but is also useful for joystick mode.
 For a mono signal all the LEDs are off.